cjneidhart/brick/README.md

 ## Usage

+### Twine 2

+To use this story format in Twine 2, from within Twine click on **Twine** at the top, then **Story Formats**, then **+ Add**.
+In the text box, paste in `https://github.com/cjneidhart/brick/releases/download/v0.2.0/format.js`.
+Twine should say "Brick 0.2.0 will be added".
+Click the green **+ Add** button to confirm.
+"Brick 0.2.0" should be in the list of story formats now.

+Next, create a new story.
+Then, at the top go to **Story** then **(i) Details** to open a details box in the bottom right.
+In the details box, select "Brick 0.2.0" from the dropdown.

+Congrats!
+You're now using Brick.

+### Tweego

+You can download Brick's `format.js` from the "Releases" page on the right.
+Consult [Tweego's documentation](https://www.motoslave.net/tweego/docs/#getting-started-story-formats) on where it looks for story formats.
+Make sure your `StoryData` passage has `"format": "Brick"` (case-sensitive) and `"format-version": "0"`.

+## Building manually

 [NodeJS](https://nodejs.org/en) is necessary to build this project.
 First, run `npm install` (this only needs to be done after initially downloading or updating Brick).
 Then, run `npm run build`.
 This will create a `format.js` file in the directory `storyformats/brick/`.

-### Tweego

-Consult [Tweego's documentation](https://www.motoslave.net/tweego/docs/#getting-started-story-formats) on where it looks for story formats.
-Make sure your `StoryData` passage has `"format": "Brick"` (case-sensitive) and `"format-version": "0"`.

-### Twine 2 (Desktop)

-From the list of story formats, select **Story Format** -> **+ Add** at the top.
-In the text box, paste the absolute path of the `format.js` file, prepended with `file:`.
-So for example, on my machine, the full text has to be `file:/home/chris/brick/storyformats/brick/format.js`.
-I've found Twine to be very clunky when it comes to adding new formats;
-I recommend pasting in the whole path at once, rather than typing any part of it into Twine.

-### Twine 2 (Browser)

-Not yet supported.
-This will be supported soon, once I start publishing releases.

-### Twine 1

-This is unlikely to ever be supported.